Rata-z/Planter/README.md

 #### Database Synchronization
 User's changes to their plant collection are transferred to a cloud-based database.
 Upon logging in, the user's plant collection is synchronized with the current state of the database, ensuring consistency across all devices.

-## Building the Application Locally
-Please note that the code included in this repository is for presentation purposes only.
-While it provides a glimpse into the structure and logic of the application, it may not be fully functional or up to date with the latest features.

-#### Android and iOS configuration
-To set up the app for local development, it's crucial to install native packages and configure dependencies to ensure proper functioning and cross-platform compatibility.
-It is also recommended to use the latest version of Node.js.

-#### Synchronizing with Firebase/Firestore
-To ensure the application works as intended, you'll need to synchronize the project with your own Firebase/Firestore instance.
-This involves creating a Firebase project, configuring Firebase services, and linking the project to Firebase.

-## Future Updates
-#### Testing with Jest
-Planter is currently in the process of implementing thorough testing using Jest to guarantee a stable and bug-free application.

-#### User Profile Settings
-Implementing settings that will allow the user to adjust profile preferences and manage account details.

-#### Calendar Screen
-Implementing calendar that will allow the user to keep track of watering schedules.